AgileAppstate/discus-whole-class-team/README.md

-# discus-whole-class-team
-discus-whole-class-team created by GitHub Classroom
+DiSCuS

-DiSCuS - Digital Signage Control System
+Digital Signage Control System
 Managing a Raspberry Pi controlled digital signage display panel.

 A web-accessible and/or command line interface application will provide use cases.